Matthew-Hsu/PiPass/README.md

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

 This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ttoDlpEBqBU" target="_blank">PiPass Video Overview</a>.
-The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.51 with some minor differences.
+The video shown is based on PiPass 1.4, however the general work-flow is relatively the same as in PiPass 1.52 with some minor differences.

-# What's New in Version 1.51
+# What's New in Version 1.52
+<b>Note: </b>Those who are using 'PiPass Update' on versions below PiPass 1.52, please go to 'PiPass Settings' and verify 'Hostapd Security'.
+PiPass 1.52 can now enable / disable hostapd security and it will assume no security if this setting is not updated after updating PiPass to PiPass 1.52.
+Once this setting has been updated, PiPass will automatically remember this setting for future versions.

-PiPass 1.51 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
+PiPass 1.52 focuses on overall polish and being informative about what is exactly going on "behind the scenes".
 The biggest feature addition is the logging system that provides extra information regarding status and it also aids in troubleshooting.
 The changelog for this version of PiPass is as follows:

+* Hostapd security can now be enabled / disabled through 'PiPass Settings'.
+* Fixed 'Shuffle Zones' bug where piPass.py would force it to be enabled.
 * PiPass now features a logging system that is accessible through the dashboard.
-* piPass.py works with the logging system to diagnose issues. (e.g., hostapd WiFi drivers)
+* piPass.py works with the logging system to diagnose issues (e.g., hostapd WiFi drivers).
 * PiPass will log all invalid MAC addresses encountered and skip to the next zone.
 * PiPass can now reset the network through the dashboard.
 * PiPass PHP form validation messages now conforms to responsive design and the user interface.